chantastic/practical-bem/README.md

 /*
 * Modifier
-* Any numbor of Block/Element modifiers
+* Any number of Block/Element modifiers
 */

 .todo-item--complete { }